-Effective July 1, 1991, an additional one percent (1%) local sales and use tax will go into effect in six counties - Charleston, Colleton, Hampton, Jasper, Marion and McCormick.
+Effective July 1, 1991, an additional one percent (1%) local sales and use tax was imposed in six counties - Charleston, Colleton, Hampton, Jasper, Marion and McCormick.
 The tax may be imposed in other counties in the future.

 PURCHASES BY CONSTRUCTION CONTRACTORS WHICH ARE EXEMPT FROM THE LOCAL SALES AND USE TAX: